ayaanqui/go-rest/README.md

 # 🖥 Go REST API

-A simple REST API made using the standard Go library [`net/http`](https://pkg.go.dev/net/http) and MySQL as the database.
+A simple REST API made using the standard Go library [`net/http`](https://pkg.go.dev/net/http) and PostgreSQL as the database.

 ## Instructions

 ### Set up `db_config.json`
-This project also uses a MySQL database in order to run.
+This project also uses a PostgreSQL database in order to run.
 To start, create a file called `db_config.json` in the project root and place the following in the file, replacing all content within the `[]` with the correct database values:

 ```json
 {